vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 The following are just a few examples of what VTAdmin can do!
 ### Tablet Management
-VTAdmin provides a variety of Tablet management tools - from starting and stopping replication, setting to read/write, reparenting, deleting, pinging, refreshing Tablets to experimental features like tablet and VReplication QPS.
+VTAdmin provides a variety of Tablet management tools, from starting and stopping replication, setting Tablets to read/write, reparenting, deleting, pinging, and refreshing Tablets, to experimental features like tablet and VReplication QPS.
 <img src="/files/2022-11-28-vtadmin-intro/tablets.gif" alt="GIF of tablets features in VTAdmin Web"/>

-_Note: To use experimental features, make sure to set `REACT_APP_ENABLE_EXPERIMENTAL_TABLET_DEBUG_VARS` in VTAdmin Web and `--http-tablet-url-tmpl` in VTAdmin API, as experimental tablet features work by making an HTTP call to the VTTablets._
+_Note: To use experimental features, make sure to set `REACT_APP_ENABLE_EXPERIMENTAL_TABLET_DEBUG_VARS` in VTAdmin Web and `--http-tablet-url-tmpl` in VTAdmin API, as experimental tablet features work by making HTTP requests to the VTTablets._

 ### Keyspace Management
 In VTAdmin, keyspace actions like validate keyspace/schema/version, reloading schemas, rebuilding keyspace graphs and cells, and creating new shards are made easy.